Julio Manzur

 Julio César Manzur Caffarena (born 22 January 1981) is a Paraguayan former footballer who last played for Rubio Ñu of the Paraguayan Primera División.

 Club career

-Manzur started his career at Cerro Corá in his native country before moving to Paraguayan giants Guaraní.
+Manzur started his career at Cerro Corá in his native country before moving to Paraguayan Guaraní.
 He also played for Santos F.C. in Brazil, C.F.
 Pachuca in Mexico and Libertad in his native country.

 In 2009, he joined Tigre to play in the Primera División Argentina and the Copa Sudamericana.

 In 2010, he joined Club Olimpia from Paraguay, to play the National Tournament of that country, scoring his first goal on 13 March, against 3 de Febrero from Ciudad del Este, which allowed his team to win the match.
 He then returned to Mexico to play for Second Division side Club León, to replace Paraguayan international and partner Denis Caniza.
 León is owned by Grupo Pachuca, owners of his previous club Pachuca CF. Manzur returned to his former club Guaraní in 2011 and then returned to Paraguayan giants Olimpia in January 2013.